pkarabiberis/my-spotify-react/README.md

 # My Spotify

-> A web app for visualizing personalized Spotify data
+> A web application that shows your Spotify data.
+Includes top artists, top tracks, recently played tracks, playlists and detailed information about each track

 Built with: